asazizmn/react-typescript-bare/README.md

 # react-typescript-bare
 A bare bones React &amp; TypeScript project base, created as a lightweight alternative to CRA (`create-react-app`).
-It maybe used as a foundation to build or test simple React and Typescript applications.
+It may be used as a foundation to build or test simple React and Typescript applications.
 Unlike CRA, this project is minimalistic and doesn't come with the extra configurations that support hot reloading, unit testing, etc. It is good for learners who only need to focus on React and TypeScript.

 To install and then run this project, please do the following.